 January 8, 2020

-We are pleased to announce that “ABBAS BY ABBAS” has been selected by three film festivals including FIPADOC International Documentary Festival in Biarritz from 21 to 26 January.
+We are pleased to announce that “ABBAS BY ABBAS” has been selected by four film festivals including FIPADOC International Documentary Festival in Biarritz.

 “ABBAS BY ABBAS” is a film directed by Kamy Pakdel and produced by Hind Saïh of Bellota Films in collaboration with LCP Assemblée Nationale